-We continue to retain more production capacity than we currently utilize.
-Accordingly, unit sales can increase by approximately \$400 million (based on current sales mix) without the need for large capital investment.
-We have meaningful operating leverage that should further benefit earnings as market demand improves.
-Until our spare capacity is fully utilized, each additional \$100 million of sales from incremental unit volume is expected to generate approximately \$25 million to \$35 million of additional pre-tax earnings.
+We continue to retain more production capacity than we currently utilize, and with our meaningful operating leverage, earnings should further benefit as market demand continues to improve.
+An additional \$100 million of sales from incremental unit volume produced utilizing this spare capacity is expected to generate approximately \$25 million to \$35 million of additional pre-tax earnings.